aws/eks-anywhere/docs/content/en/docs/tasks/cluster/cluster-iam-auth.md

 EKS Anywhere supports modifying IAM ARNs that are mapped on the cluster.
 The mappings can be modified by either running the `upgrade cluster` command or using `GitOps`.

 #### upgrade command
-The `mapRoles` and `mapUsers` lists in `AWSIamConfig` can be modified when running `upgrade cluster` command from EKS Anywhere.
+The `mapRoles` and `mapUsers` lists in `AWSIamConfig` can be modified when running the `upgrade cluster` command from EKS Anywhere.

-As an example, lets add another IAM user to the above example configuration.
+As an example, let's add another IAM user to the above example configuration.
 ```yaml
 apiVersion: anywhere.eks.amazonaws.com/v1alpha1
 kind: AWSIamConfig